::

 })

 • auto: Single INSERT with multiple VALUES.
-Returns all rows (fallback) when safe.
+Returns all rows when safe.

-• sequential: Inserts rows individually; captures identity each time.
-Optional transactional wrapping via ibmi.sequentialInsertTransactional.
+• sequential: Inserts rows individually, capturing identity each time.

 • disabled: Backwards compatible single-row behavior.

-Use sequential when you need deterministic identity values per row; auto for highest throughput.
+Use sequential for deterministic identity values per row, and auto for maximum throughput.

 Emulated Returning

-• INSERT (auto): wraps insert (internally may leverage FINAL TABLE) to surface inserted rows or all columns when unspecified.
+• INSERT (auto): Wraps insert to surface inserted rows.

-• UPDATE: executes the update then re‑selects affected rows using the original WHERE.
+• UPDATE: Executes update, then re-selects affected rows using the original WHERE clause.

-• DELETE: selects rows first, then deletes, returning the previously selected data.
+• DELETE: Selects rows first, then deletes them, returning the data.

 Streaming

-Large result sets can be consumed via a cursor stream with adaptive fetch sizing:
+Consume large result sets via a cursor stream with adaptive fetch sizing:

 const stream = await db('LARGETABLE').select('*').stream({ fetchSize: 200 })